 You will get to know your team’s strengths, and weaknesses, where they need guidance, how to set goals, and the team’s potential to achieve larger goals.

 - Teams led by managers who focus on their weaknesses are 26% less likely to be engaged.
 (Source)

 - Gallup found teams who received strength feedback had turnover rates that were 14.9% lower than for employees who received no feedback.
 (Source)

 The companies won’t face any challenges in achieving their goals and objectives if employees are aligned and towards a clear path to their own success.

 Effective employee performance reviews allow employees to connect with the company values and goals.
 The company also gets the data they need to make important decisions related to compensation, promotions, employee development, exits, and more.

-- Companies with continuous performance management outperform traditional ones by increased productivity (66%), motivating the entire workforce (65%), achieving top goals of the organization (64%) – Source
+- Companies with continuous performance management outperform traditional ones by increasing productivity (66%), motivating the entire workforce (65%), achieving the top goals of the organization (64%) – Source

 - Nearly two-thirds of HR professionals rate their organization as having a supportive feedback environment with an average rating of 6.1 out of a 1-10 scale.
 (Source)

 10 Key Tips to Give a Proper Employee Performance Review